cviali/crmapp/readme.md

 - roles (admin and agent)
 - input customer data manually
+- import data from excel
 - agent account can recieve the customer data to be contacted individually

 # todo

-- import data from excel / csv
 - agent performance indicator
 - some documentations